Marshlink line: Threatened closure

-In 1969, Railway Magazine wrote that the line would close completely at the end of the year.
-In 1971, the Kent Messenger stated the same, as did The Times, which also reported the railway was losing around £130,000 a year.
+In 1969, The Railway Magazine wrote that the line would close completely at the end of the year; the Kent Messenger stated the same in 1971, as did The Times which also reported the railway was losing around £130,000 a year.
 The Mayors of Rye and Winchelsea disputed these figures and pointed out that the line was the fastest connection between the Channel ports and the Sussex coast, and the figures did not include passengers buying tickets at other stations and using the line for part of their journey.

 In December 1973, the Secretary of State for the Environment, John Peyton said the line's future was being discussed with the local county councils.
-On 31 July the following year, the ministry recommended the line for closure but stated that services would run indefinitely for the foreseeable future.
+On 31 July of the following year, the ministry recommended the line for closure but stated that services would run indefinitely for the foreseeable future.

 The line was single-tracked between Appledore and Ore on 1 October 1979, leaving a passing loop at Rye, in order to reduce maintenance and operational costs.
 At Winchelsea, the down platform was removed; trains in both directions now stop on the former up platform.
-The overall line speed was reduced from 85 mph to 60 mph.
+The overall line speed was reduced from 85 to 60 mph.
 Long-term speed restrictions were put in place, including 40 mph between Doleham and Ore and 20 mph across a half barrier level crossing at Winchelsea.
 The restrictions mean that services along the Marshlink line do not make optimum use of the rolling stock, which has a top speed of 100 mph.

 The construction of the Channel Tunnel reopened discussions about electrification.
-In 1990, Network Southeast hoped to have work complete within four years.
+In 1990, Network SouthEast hoped to have work complete within four years.
 In January 1992, the Minister for Public Transport, Roger Freeman, announced plans for British Rail to start electrification by 1995.